mmartamagna/Data-science-and-economics-projects/README.md

 ## Project outline
 1. Data
+2. Descriptive statistics
-2. Analysis of variance (MANOVA, univariate one-way ANOVA)
+3. Analysis of variance (MANOVA, univariate one-way ANOVA)
-3. Principal components analysis (PCA)
+4. Principal components analysis (PCA)
-4. Multidimensional scaling (Classical MDS, Non-metric MDS, Distance-based redundancy analysis)
+5. Multidimensional scaling (Classical MDS, Non-metric MDS, Distance-based redundancy analysis)
-5. K-means clustering
+6. K-means clustering

 ### 1. Data
 The OECD Regional well-being dataset ((https://stats.oecd.org/Index.aspx?DataSetCode=RWB) presents eleven dimensions central to well-being recorded at the regional level, covering _**material conditions**_ (income, jobs and housing), _**quality of life**_ (education, health, environment, safety and access to services) and _**subjective well-being**_ (social network support and life satisfaction).
 The set of indicators selected to measure these dimensions is a combination of people's attributes and their local conditions, and in most cases, are available over two different years (2000 and 2014).
 To the aim of this project, a subset of the original OECD data was prepared.
 The new dataset (dataEU) is composed of **221 regional-level observations** and **15 variables**.
 The data points regard only a sample of OECD countries belonging to the European continent.
 The only new added variable is the one named "continent".